Rubik's family cubes of varying sizes: Large cube issues

-Large cube emulators claimed to cater for cubes up to and beyond size 100 are available.
+Large cube emulators claimed to cater for cubes with any finite number of layers are available.
 Irrespective of what upper size limit is claimed, available pixels (that vary according to the monitor in use) and the user's visual acuity are going to impose practical limits on the maximum cube size that a person can handle.

 As indicated in the Rules for Rubik’s family cubes section, total number of cubies is $\left\{6\left(n-1\right)^2+2\right\}$, and the number of centre cubies is $6\left(n-2\right)^2$, where $n$ is cube size.
 For large size cubes, the number of centre cubies becomes very dominant as indicated below.

 It follows that placement of centre cubies will become increasingly more significant than the placement of other cubies as cube size is increased.
 The time to solve a cube will rise dramatically with cube size.
 For example, there are about 24 times as many cubies to place in a size 16 cube than there are in a size 4 cube.
 If the average time to place a cubie were the same in both cases, that factor of 24 in time would also apply.
 The 24 factor is likely to be an under-estimation, because the presence of a large number of cubies makes it more difficult (and time-consuming) to identify what belongs where.

 Providing a software program that allows the state of cubes of big size to be changed is not much more difficult than doing the same thing for cubes of small size.
 However, solving big cubes is a much more demanding and time-consuming task than doing the same for small cubes.
 Therefore, it is likely that most really big software cubes that are available have never been solved.

 Identifying the exact locations to look for cubies (mainly the quadruple centre cubie sets) is a major issue for big cubes.
 Use of a secondary marker grid can ease identification.
 For example, a marker grid to form 4×4 segments for a size 16 cube (16 such segments per face) could be used.